Bonamana: Recording and production

 The group first announced that they were working on their fourth full-length studio album in January 2010 while presenting an award at Thailand's KPN Awards.
 A week later, Kibum, who participated very little in the group's third studio album Sorry, Sorry due to acting pursuits, discussed the possibility of participating in the production of Bonamana during an interview.
 After a thorough discussion with producers, Kibum decided to continue his acting career instead.
-With Kang-in fulfilling his two-year mandatory military service and Han Geng's lawsuit against SM Entertainment, only ten members were able to work on the album.
+With Kangin fulfilling his two-year mandatory military service and Han Geng's lawsuit against SM Entertainment, only ten members were able to work on the album.

 Shindong tweeted about preparing for the fourth album in early April.
 On April 19, SM Entertainment formally announced through online media outlets about the release and production of the album.
 After Super Junior finished their Super Show 2 Asia concert tour in the Philippines, the members postponed solo activities to fit more time on working in the album in time for a mid-May release.